SimonBlanke/search-data-collector/README.md

 It was created as a utility function for the [Hyperactive-package](https://github.com/SimonBlanke/Hyperactive).
 It was intended to be used as a search-data collection tool.
 The search-data can be collected during the optimization run as a dictionary via `append` or after the run as a dataframe with the `save`-method. <br>
 The `append`-method is thread-safe to work with hyperactive-multiprocessing.
 The `save`-method is atomic to avoid accidental data-loss. <br>
-The simple-data-collector handles functions in the data by converting them to strings.
+The search-data-collector handles functions in the data by converting them to strings.
 If the data is loaded you can pass the search_space to convert the strings back to functions.

 <br>